alcf-lidar/alcf/docs/_includes/cmd_main.md

 Options
 -------

-- `--help`: Print help for command.
 - `--debug`: Enable debugging information.
+- `--help`: Print general help or help for a command and exit.
+- `--version`: Print version and exit.